Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 s₇ = origin_score[registration_method]

-Rationale: A soulbound (non-transferable) identity token signals that the agent's identity is permanently bound to its wallet.
-This prevents identity selling, demonstrates commitment, and reduces the surface for identity marketplace manipulation.
+Rationale: A soulbound identity token signals that the agent's identity is locked to its wallet.
+This prevents identity selling and reduces the risk that a buyer can acquire a mature identity without continuity of operation.

 Sub-score Computation: